Principles of operator algebras: 5c. Random matrices

 \section{5c.
 Random matrices}

 Our main results so far on the von Neumann algebras concern the finite dimensional case, where the algebra is of the form $A=\oplus_iM_{n_i}(\mathbb C)$, and the commutative case, where the algebra is of the form $A=L^\infty(X)$.
+In order to advance, we must solve:

+\begin{question} What are the next simplest von Neumann algebras, generalizing at the same time the finite dimensional ones, $A=\oplus_iM_{n_i}(\mathbb C)$, and the commutative ones, $A=L^\infty(X)$, that we can use as input for our study? \end{question}

-In order to unify these two constructions, the natural idea is that of looking at direct integrals of matrix algebras:
+In this formulation, our question is a no-brainer, the answer to it being that of looking at the direct integrals of matrix algebras, over an arbitrary measured space $X$:

+However, when thinking a bit, all this looks quite tricky, with most likely lots of technical functional analysis and measure theory involved.
+So, we will leave the investigation of such algebras, which are indeed quite basic, and called of type I, for later.